CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications: Experiments and results

 \subsubsection{Baseline methods}

-From related work in section \ref{relw}, we can see that causal inference based root cause localization research uses different causal structure learning methods.
+Related work in Section \ref{relw} shows that CI-based root cause localization uses different causal structure learning methods.
 Our CausalRCA is developed based on a gradient-based causal structure learning method.
 Therefore, to evaluate the localization performance of our CausalRCA, we design baseline methods by combining different causal structure learning methods with PageRank.
 We chose the constraint-based method PC, the score-based method GES, and the function-based method LiNGAM.

 For these baseline structure learning methods, we use their default parameter settings in causal-learn\footnote{https://github.com/cmu-phil/causal-learn}.
 In CausalRCA, we use 2-layers MLP in the encoder and decoder, respectively.
 We set the learning rate as $1e-3$, and training epochs as 1000.
 In addition, we train the model with the Adam optimizer.
+We use $\eta = 10$ and $\gamma = 0.25$ as default in our experiments, which is proven to work well in \cite{yu2019dag}, and perform parameter analysis with $\eta = 100, 1000$ and $\gamma = 0.5, 0.75$.
 We run CausalRCA 10 times and take the average as the result of each experiment.